prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 end
 ```

+`$prefab.set_rails_loggers` wraps the Rails logger to allow using [dynamic log levels](./dynamic-log-levels) with your normal Rails logger calls.

-To make the best use of Prefab, we recommend setting context in an `around_action` in your `ApplicationController`.
-Setting this context for the life-cycle of the request means the Prefab logger can be aware of your user/etc. for targeted log levels and you won't have to explicitly pass context into your `.enabled?` and `.get` calls.
+To make the best use of Prefab, we recommend setting [context](../explanations/context) in an `around_action` in your `ApplicationController`.
+Setting this context for the life-cycle of the request means the Prefab logger can be aware of your user/etc. for [targeted log levels](../explanations/targeted-log-levels) and you won't have to explicitly pass context into your `.enabled?` and `.get` calls.

 e.g.